CEEMS Exporter

 ceems_exporter --collector.redfish --collector.redfish.web-config=/etc/ceems_exporter/redfish-config.yml

-This configuration assumes that Redfish API server is reachable from the compute node which might not be the case normally.
-This is possible when either an in-band Host Interface to Redfish has been configured or VLAN has been setup to reach BMC network from compute node.
-If this is not the case, BMC network will be only reachable from management and/or administration nodes.
-In this case, we need to deploy a proxy that relays the requests to Redfish API server through the management/admin node.
+This configuration assumes that the Redfish API server is reachable from the compute node which might not be the case normally.
+This is possible when either an in-band Host Interface to Redfish has been configured or a VLAN has been set up to reach BMC network from the compute node.
+If this is not the case, the BMC network will be only reachable from management and/or administration nodes.
+In this case, we need to deploy a proxy that relays the requests to the Redfish API server through the management/admin node.

 CEEMS provides a utility proxy application redfish_proxy